 Building vs. Personnel Costs

-If one considers the 30-year lifecycle costs of a stand-alone commercial office building, personnel costs significantly outweighs any other building and operational cost at approximately 92 percent of the total.
+If one considers the 30-year lifecycle costs of a stand-alone commercial office building, personnel costs significantly outweigh any other building and operational cost at approximately 92 percent of the total.
 By comparison, the initial building design and construction costs accounted for about 2 percent of the total investment; while operations and maintenance costs amounted to approximately 6 percent (Osso, 1994, Romm, 1994).

 It is clear that an investment in people equates to a return on investment.